pixielabs/cavy-app/docs/api/tester.md

 (or your app entry point).
 This creates a testable version of your app!

-As well as the required `specs` and `store`, there are a number of optional props you can pass into the `<Tester>` to change the way Cavy runs test.
+As well as the required `specs` and `store`, there are a number of optional props you can pass into the `<Tester>` to change the way Cavy runs tests.
 These are detailed below:

 ## Props